adrienbaron/eslint-rules/README.md

 ### Migrating an existing app

-If you already ESLint on your project first remove all ESLint plugins dependencies as well as prettier:
+If you already are using ESLint on your project first remove all ESLint plugins dependencies as well as prettier:

 ```
 npm remove eslint @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint-config-prettier eslint-plugin-jsx-a11y eslint-plugin-prettier eslint-plugin-react eslint-plugin-simple-import-sort prettier